 The Safety Channel can be enabled or disabled by a combination of button presses.
 In the disabled mode, the output signal on the left and right channels is the same.

+Already recorded?
 Fix audio clipping in post-production

-I guess you already know that it is best to prevent audio clipping in your video recordings.
+You already know that it is best to prevent audio clipping in your video recordings.

 But let’s be honest…